Mari-Lynne Infantino

 October 2024

-Writing fiction is a bit unnerving.
+Writing fiction can be a bit unnerving.
 An idea for a story pops in my head and soon my notepad is full of scribbles.
-But as I sit in front of my laptop, there is a big blank page to fill.
+But when I sit in front of my laptop, there is a big blank page to fill.
 Staring at that page, there is a moment (okay, several moments) when I question “Will this be entertaining?
 Will you enjoy it?
 Finally, I look at my notes and let my fingers and brain take flight.

-To me, that is the heart and feel of writing fiction.
 I hope you get all the feels when you read my stories.
 Even the corny ones.
 Speaking of corny, included in the Readings page is a short story I wrote for my daughter when her father passed away.
 She inherited her father’s siamese cat, Charlie, a bundle of mischief, but in his own way grieving as much as she was.
-It is brief enough to read in one sitting and sensitive enough for children.
+The story is brief enough to read in one sitting and sensitive enough for children.

 I do appreciate all of you.
 ML